libewa/rpi-best-practices/README.md

 Such as with the desktop version of Raspberry Pi OS, there are many great pieces of software for Raspberry Pi OS Lite.

-While you will need to install most of these using the command line, a command line extension for Pi-Apps exists, which you will need to install manually
+While you will need to install most of these using the command line, a command line extension for Pi-Apps exists, which you will need to install manually.
+There is also a TUI (terminal user interface) client for APT called `aptitude`, which you can use on both versions of Raspberry Pi OS, but because Desktop users can use GNOME Software, I'm only listing it here.

 #### Install Pi-Apps and the Pi-Apps command line extension